BYUIDSconsulting/course_guide/time.md

 ## Time Tracking

-We will use [clockify.me](https://clockify.me/) to report our hours each week.
+We will use [Harvest Time Tracking](https://byui.harvestapp.com/) to report our hours each week.
 Each of you should have received an invite to join our group.
-They have [iOS and Mac apps](https://clockify.me/apps) and will have Android apps soon.
+They have [iOS, Android, Mac, and Windows apps](https://www.getharvest.com/apps).
 We can all use their webpage log in to track our hours.